bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 ### Actions:
 For those that want to build their own buttons (and triggers) - you will want to explore and get familiar with all the available actions that you can add to your buttons and triggers.

-❗️ACTIVE vs FOCUSED vs SPECIFIED❗️
-Before you get started building buttons with actions, it's important to become familiar the concept of **ACTIVE vs FOCUSED vs SPECIFIED** in ProPresenter.
+Before you get started exploring the module actions, it will help if you become familiar the concept of
+**ACTIVE vs FOCUSED vs SPECIFIED** in ProPresenter.
+Many actions are organised around this concept.
 This is described below:

+**ACTIVE:**
->When you trigger a slide in a presentation, that presentation becomes the "ACTIVE Presentation".
+When you trigger a slide in a presentation, that presentation becomes the "ACTIVE Presentation".

-The slide has an Orange (or Green) border to show it's triggered/live.
+The slide that you triggered has an Orange border to show it's triggered/live.

 Did you know that you can click on another presentation to view it while the slide that you previously triggered  **stays live**?...
 This is not a common thing you might do - but you *can* go "wandering off" and look at other presentations while your triggered slide in the "ACTIVE Presentation" **stays live**.
 With that in mind, let's introduce the concept of the FOCUSED presentation:

+**FOCUSED:**
->Any Presentation that you are *looking at* is the "FOCUSED Presentation".
+Any Presentation that you are *looking at* is the "FOCUSED Presentation".

 You can focus (click to look at) any presentation you want without making it ACTIVE.
 It becomes the ACTIVE Presentation if/when you click a slide in that presentation.
 Also, note that if you clear the slide/all, the ACTIVE presentation at the time of clearing, stays the ACTIVE presentation.

+**ACTIVE vs FOCUSED**
 This same concept of ACTIVE vs FOCUSED is also true for all presentation playlists, media playlists and audio playlists.

 This is an important concept to understand when choosing to add an action to add to a button (or trigger).
 Start with this question in mind: "Which one of these do I want to take an action on - the ACTIVE thing or the FOCUSED thing"

 The actions are named to be clear about which they work with.
-eg "Active Presentation Operation" vs "Focused Presentation Operation".
+eg "**Active** Presentation Operation" vs "**Focused** Presentation Operation".

 To really see the difference you might experiment and explore the difference between triggering the "next" slide in the Active presentation vs the "next" slide in the Focused presentation.
 Try these both while one presentation is active and a different presentation is in focus!

+**SPECIFIED:**
 Finally, in addition to performing actions on the the thing that is active or focused, you can also perform actions on a specific thing - by giving some form of identifier (See **Specific Identifiers** below).

-**Compound Actions**
+### Compound Actions
 Once you figure out what you want to target and choose an Action that targets what you want, you will notice that within most actions there are multiple commands/operations you can select from.
-Explore the operations with each action to get familiar with what is possible.
+Explore the operations within each action to get familiar with what is possible.

+### Variables
-**Variables in Actions** are supported throughout the module in many actions inputs - It might not be obvious at first - but when you see a DropDown to pick something, check the last item on the list - there is usually a manual option you can pick which will allow you to enter text or variables (See below for more on variabbles)
+Variables are supported throughout the module in many actions inputs - It might not be obvious at first - but when you see a DropDown to pick something, check the last item on the list - there is usually a manual option you can pick which will allow you to enter text or variables (See below for more on variabbles)

-**Specific Identifiers**
+### Specific Identifiers - UUID
 Many things in ProPresenter can be indentified by using ANY one of three identifiers: UUID or Name or Index.
 A UUID is a special globally unique identifier that ProPresenter has assigned to many objects.
 Once you figure out what somethings UUID is it can be used indentify that object "forever".
 For now, the easy way is to look through the module variables - there are several variables that show the UUID of things - eg the active presentation.
-Be careful with UUIDs - TODO: explain how UUID of playlist items and UUID of presentations are not the same and how UUID looks works.
-Short version: Names and indexes are often best choice to specify something (see below).
+Be careful with UUIDs - UUID of playlist items and UUID of presentations are not the same!
+Generally, using names and indexes are often the easiest way to specify something (see below).
-In addition to these strange UUID's - you can also use **Names** as identifiers.
+In addition to UUID's - you can also use **Names** as identifiers.
 Using names is probably the most easy option and fine for most uses!
-Finally, you can also use Index to indentify things (esp slides).
+Finally, you can also use Index to identify things (esp slides).
 Please note that Index counting starts at 0.
-The first item is index 0!
+The first item in any group/list of items is index 0 (not 1).

-**More Info On Actions**
+### More Info On Actions
 * Note that setting a timer will change it's name if you do not perform an operation...and will set it's "allows Overrun"
-* Use ? on Action inputs for useful tips/instructions.
+* Hover your mouse on the ? icon above Action inputs for useful tips/instructions.
 * Explore the button presets as great starting points/inspiration for the kinds of things you can do.
 * The Trigger Next/Previous operation, targeting Presentation focuses the active slide - It scrolls to ensure the active slide is visible.
 It might be the only way to focus the active slide - as all other trigger operations on Active or Focuses presenation don't seem to do this.
 They trigger slides without ensuring the triggered slide is visible.